davidmerrick/codeclimate-eval/README.md

-Evaluating [Code Climate](https://codeclimate.com/) for coverage and linting
+Evaluating [Code Climate](https://codeclimate.com/) for coverage and linting.

+See my GitHub Action for how to send coverage reports to Code Climate.